Clock Factorized Quantum Monte Carlo Method for Long-range Interacting Systems: clock factorized quantum Monte Carlo Algorithms

-In this section, we introduce a class of Monte Carlo algorithms that utilize event-based sampling to determine the fate of an attempted update, which we call the event-based Monte Carlo (EBMC) method.
-Specifically, we demonstrate three different EBMC algorithms in the path-integral formulation to simulate typical quantum systems with long-range interaction in condensed matter physics.
-Firstly, we designed an event-based Metropolis algorithm that employs a local Metropolis-type update scheme to simulate the long-range transverse field Ising model (LRTFIM).
-Secondly, integrating the event-based sampling with the worm update, we develop an event-based worm algorithm to simulate the extended Bose-Hubbard model (EBHM).
-Finally, we enhanced the event-based worm algorithm using additional efficient long-range hopping updates.
+In this section, we introduce a class of Monte Carlo algorithms that utilize clock sampling to determine the fate of an attempted update, which we call the clock factorized quantum Monte Carlo (clock factorized QMC) method.
+Specifically, we demonstrate three different clock factorized QMC algorithms in the path-integral formulation to simulate typical quantum systems with long-range interaction in condensed matter physics.
+Firstly, we designed a clock factorized metropolis algorithm that employs a local Metropolis-type update scheme to simulate the long-range transverse field Ising model (LRTFIM).
+Secondly, integrating the clock sampling with the worm update, we develop a clock factorized worm algorithm to simulate the extended Bose-Hubbard model (EBHM).
+Finally, we enhanced the clock factorized worm algorithm using additional efficient long-range hopping updates.
 We utilized this improved algorithm to simulate the long-range XXZ Heisenberg model (LRXXZ) by first mapping the model to a hardcore Bose-Hubbard model with both long-range density-density interaction and long-range hopping.